Jay Richardson (American football): Oakland Raiders

-Richardson was drafted by the Oakland Raiders in the fifth round of the 2007 NFL draft (138th overall) and played for the team for three seasons.
+Richardson was selected by the Oakland Raiders in the fifth round of the 2007 NFL draft (138th overall) and played for the team for three seasons.

 Seattle Seahawks

 Richardson was placed on injured reserve before the start of the 2010 NFL season.
 He became an unrestricted free agent following the season.

 New York Jets

 Richardson was signed by the New York Jets on April 16, 2012.
 Richardson was waived on August 31, 2012.

 New Orleans Saints

 Richardson had a strong performance during the Saints 2013 training camp but he was cut from the roster at the end of the preseason.
 After the Saints sustained several defensive injuries in their first regular season game, Richardson was brought back to the team on September 12, 2013.
 The Saints released him again on October 8, 2013, to make room for defensive end Keyunta Dawson.